tonyhb/validate/README.md

 All validatiors are available in their own package within `rules`.
 These are built in:

+- `Regexp:/{regexp}/` - passes if a string matches the given regexp
 - `Alpha` - passes if a string contains only alphabetic characters
 - `Alphanumeric` - passes if a string contains only alphanumeric characters
 - `Email` - passes if the field is a string with a valid email address